sahurai/SocialNetwork-Demo/README.md

 # Social Network API Documentation

 This project provides a well-structured API for a social network application, leveraging clean architecture principles with ASP.NET Core, Entity Framework, and PostgreSQL.
 Key features include user authorization, friendships, post interactions, group management, and more.
+The project also employs a **cookie-based 2-token authorization** mechanism for enhanced security and token management.

 ---